Understanding the Role of Photoperiod in Plant Growth

 Photoperiod is the relative length of the light and dark periods in a day.
 It is measured as the amount of interrupted light time in a given day.
 For example, a plant can have a long duration of light of 18 hours, but a short photoperiod of 8 hours, if the light is interrupted by a dark period of 10 hours.

 Photoperiod influences plant growth by affecting flowering initiation, vegetative growth, dormancy induction, and other developmental processes.
 Different plants have different photoperiodic responses: short-day, long-day, or day-neutral.
 These terms describe how plants respond to changes in the photoperiod for flowering.
-Long day plants require longer photoperiods, typically over 12 hours, while short day plants initiate flowering when the photoperiod falls below 12 hours.
-Day neutral plants essentially ignore photoperiod cues.
+Long-day plants require longer photoperiods, typically over 12 hours, while short-day plants initiate flowering when the photoperiod falls below 12 hours.
+Day-neutral plants essentially ignore photoperiod cues.

 photoperiod and flowering